briansune/FPGA-TFT-MIPI-or-DPI/README.md

 3) Successful cases are demonstrated on three Xilinx FPGA families "Kintex", "Artix", and "ZYNQ Ultrascale+".
 4) It is confident to say this pure Verilog-based MIPI DSI design is stabled and matured enough to work on.

+### Read First !

+Please study the example 5.5" LCD with LCD driver HX8399C.

+This example provided detail resistor-network vs MC20902 design, which is aligned with Xilinx doc.
+"XAPP894".

+The resistor-network is not re-simulated via IBIS simulator, so if you really concern on SI then do it as your will.

 ### Display Examples